CompTIA Network+ Certification Training Course Outline

 *** Exam Difficulty Note ***

 With the recent update to the Network+ Exam, the exam has had a significant increase in difficulty.
 We have been in conversations with CompTIA regarding the new low pass rates and they recognize that there is an issue.
 Taking this class and successfully completing the Transcender Network+ exams will NOT GUARANTEE that you will will pass this test.
-We highly recommend that you also purchase the latest version of a Complete Network+ Study Guide set and study the Network+ exam objectives.
+We highly recommend that you also purchase the latest version of the CompTIA Network+ Study Guide and study the Network+ exam objectives.

 Network+ Exam Objectives